isomerpages/isomerpages-govtech/media/technews/_posts/2023-10-16-5-ways-ai-can-support-your-daily-work.md

 Be sure to read the summary thoroughly to ensure that the key points are captured accurately as chatbots have a tendency to [“hallucinate”](https://www.nytimes.com/2023/05/01/business/ai-chatbots-hallucination.html) and make up false information.

-GovTech also has its own transcribtion product, check it out [here.](https://www.developer.tech.gov.sg/products/categories/productivity-tools/transcribe/overview.html)
+GovTech also has its own transcription product, check it out [here.](https://www.developer.tech.gov.sg/products/categories/productivity-tools/transcribe/overview.html)

 ## Quick sketch tool to convey a scenario
 Many of us use images in presentations, pitches, and general communication to convey what we want to say.